Abhijeet-ist/C-24/README.md

 - Exposure to various C libraries and their applications.
 - Development of problem-solving skills through coding challenges.
 ## Key Topics Covered
-- Basic syntax and structure of C programs.